auriq/essentia_docs/source/dlv/dlv.rst

 1. Click on **Direct Data Query** in the top menu and and select a Repository from the drop down
 2. Enter your SQL like query in the **Input your query here** area.
 You can optionally enter a label for this query so you can reference it later.
-3. Click on the **Run** button to view your query results on your screen, download your query results into a file on your instance by clicking **Download** and entering a filename, or generate an OData link for easy loading into Tableau by clicking **OData**.
+3. Click on the **Run** button to view your query results on your screen and then optionally download your query results into a file on your computer by clicking **Download** and entering a filename.
 4. From this point you can access a saved query or run a new query.

+.. , or generate an OData link for easy loading into Tableau by clicking **OData**.

 *Note:* If you need to view available categories, click on the **Categories** drop down arrow to view a list of available categories.